 - eating foods high in Vitamins B6, B1, B-complex, and C, and in calcium and iron (if your diet does not adequately supply you with these)

 Some women find that vitamin B6 supplements or some herbal medicines are useful.

 If PMS is a problem for you, see your doctor.

 If you get your period and you aren’t ready for it, and get some blood on your clothes, do not fear, help is not far away.
-This kind of thing actually happens a lot.

 - You can go to someone and ask for some help.
 For example if you are at school, a teacher could get you a tampon or pad and let you change clothes (remember all female teachers have periods and they know what this is like!)